taryev/PhyEx-Cameras/README.md

 # PhyEx Cameras
-Scripts used to operate the cameras on the PhyEx Project
+Scripts and snippets used to operate the cameras on the PhyEx Project
-___

 ## Camera calibration
 The aim of camera calibration is to obtain for each of the cameras, the _intrinsic_ and _extrinsic_ parameters in order to obtain images with a maximum-reduced distortion to proceed to the 3D tracking.

 **Step 0: Camera setup**
 A prerequisite is the correct alignment of the cameras.